um-grex/grex-docs/content/english/software/containers.md

 Since then, a lot of work had been done by major Linux players like Google, RedHat and others to develop an open standard for container runtimes, which developed based on Docker, [OCI](https://opencontainers.org/).

-There are HPC-specific container engines/runtimes that offer similar or equivalent functionality, but allow for easier intgration with shared Linux HPC systems.
+There are HPC-specific container engines/runtimes that offer similar or equivalent functionality but allow for easier integration with shared Linux HPC systems.
 At the time of writing, the most widely used of them is the  [Singularity](https://sylabs.io/guides/3.11/user-guide/) container system, developed by a company called SyLabs, and its fork, a Linux Foundation project called [Apptainer](https://apptainer.org/).
 They are [compatible](https://apptainer.org/docs/user/latest/singularity_compatibility.html) with each other.
 However, Singularity/Apptainer provides functionality for running most Docker images by converting them to the Singularity Image format (SIF).
 However, Singularity/Apptainer own format is [not completely OCI-compatible](https://apptainer.org/docs/user/latest/docker_and_oci.html#differences-and-limitations-vs-docker), so there exists Docker images that would not work properly.

-Finally, recent developments in Linux Kernel namespaces allowed to happen such projects as "rootless Docker" and "rootless [Podman](https://podman.io)" which are more suitable for HPC systems than the original Docker implementation which requires priviliged access to the Linux system.
+Finally, recent developments in Linux Kernel namespaces allowed to happen such projects as "rootless Docker" and "rootless [Podman](https://podman.io)" which are more suitable for HPC systems than the original Docker implementation which requires privileged access to the Linux system.

 On Grex, Sylabs Singularity-CE is supported on local SBEnv software stack, while Apptainer is supported as part of the ComputeCanada/Alliance CCEnv stack.
 At the time of writing, these engines can be used largely interchangeably.